What is cultural capital?

-To build someone's cultural capital, they need a wide variety of experiences so that they know about details related to their own culture and can talk about their values and merits, coming to their own conclusions, and expressing opinions and preferences fed by this store of knowledge, skills and behaviours.
+To build someone's cultural capital, they need a wide variety of experiences which allow them to acquire subject-specific knowledge so that they know about details related to their own culture and can talk about their values and merits, coming to their own conclusions, and expressing opinions and preferences fed by this store of knowledge, skills and behaviours.

 By seeing these details used in different ways (contexts), a person becomes able to use their knowledge, skills and behaviours independently in situations they haven't encountered before.

 Culture here means the way that a particular group of people live.
 It includes: